sebastianfeldmann/phpbu/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/sebastianfeldmann/phpbu/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/sebastianfeldmann/phpbu/?branch=master)
 [![PHP Website](https://img.shields.io/website-up-down-green-red/https/phpbu.de.svg)](https://phpbu.de)

+If you are not using php 7.4 or greater already you can still use phpbu version [6.0.20](https://phar.phpbu.de/phpbu-5.2.10.phar) \
 If you are not using php 7.2 or greater already you can still use phpbu version [5.2.10](https://phar.phpbu.de/phpbu-5.2.10.phar) \
 If you are behind php 7.0 you can still use phpbu version [4.0.10](https://phar.phpbu.de/phpbu-4.0.10.phar)